ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * If present, parameters describing the cryptographic algorithms used in the OSCORE group MUST follow the values that the Administrator specified in the PUT request above, or the corresponding default values as specified in {{default-values-conf}} otherwise.

-* If also registering a related link to the Authorization Server associated to the OSCORE group, the related link MUST have the URI specified in 'as_uri' from the 2.04 (Changed) response above.
+* If also registering a related link to the Authorization Server associated to the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.04 (Changed) response above, if the 'as_uri' parameter was included in the response.

 As discussed in {{collection-resource-post}}, it is RECOMMENDED that registrations of links to group-membership resources in the Resource Directory are made (and possibly updated) directly by the Group Manager, rather than by the Administrator.